-Acini Di Pepe Soup is such an easy soup to make.
+Acini Di Pepe Soup is such an easy and frugal soup to make.
+It can be served as a main dish (this is what we usually do) or as a starter or accompaniment to other dishes.
 I know you and your family will love it.

-I think that soup is a comfort food and this one really hits the spot.
-Families are so busy with homework, after school events and more that no one wants to spend hours in the kitchen cooking up a meal.
+I think that soup is comfort food, and this one really hits the spot.
+Families are so busy with homework, after-school events, and more that no one wants to spend hours in the kitchen cooking up a meal.

 This soup takes less than 30 minutes to make yet tastes like you have been cooking all day.
 I add french bread and a small side salad to complete this meal.
 A grilled cheese sandwich would be great too.

 Soups like this are great as a weeknight meal or a weekend meal.
 Here is something else that is great about this soup – it can be made in one pot!
 You can sauté the scallions in the same pan that you add the rest of the ingredients in.
 Who doesn’t love an easy clean-up?